Artemis IV: Space Launch System

-The Space Launch System is a super-heavy-lift launcher used to launch the Orion spacecraft from Earth to a trans-lunar orbit.
-This will be the first Artemis mission to use an SLS Block 1B rocket with an advanced Exploration Upper Stage for four upcoming missions until the proposed Artemis IX, which will use SLS Block 2 with advanced boosters.
+The Space Launch System (SLS) is a super-heavy-lift launcher used to launch the Orion spacecraft from Earth to a trans-lunar orbit.
+This mission's core stage will use RS-25 engines E2044, E2050, E2051, and E2063.
+This will be the final mission to launch with an Interim Cryogenic Propulsion Stage (ICPS).

 Orion Multi-Purpose Crew Vehicle

 Orion is the crew transport vehicle used by all Artemis missions.
-It comprises the Orion Crew Module and the European Service Module and will transport the crew from Earth to the Gateway orbit, dock to the Gateway, deliver the I-Hab module to the Gateway, and return them back to Earth.
+It comprises the Orion Crew Module and the European Service Module and will transport the crew from Earth to Lunar orbit, dock to the lander, and return them to Earth.